Voting machines are in the news

 This reduces a democracy argument

-(democracy requires observation and verification of elections)
+(democracy requires observation of elections)

 to a legal argument

-(the law doesn't require observation and verification).
+(the law doesn't require observation).

 William Penn, founder of Pennsylvania, said (in 1682)